Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 Extension Ecosystem

-What Gemini CLI Extensions Actually Mean (In Plain English)
+What Extensions Actually Mean (In Plain English)

 Before Extensions: